 Municipal Development Plan (MDP): a statutory document required by the Province of Alberta as specified by the Municipal Government Act (MGA).
-The MDP is intended to guide all growth and development in the Town and may provide policies on a range of other relevant matters.

-Municipal reserve: the land designated as municipal reserve under Division 8 of the Municipal Government Act.
+The MDP is intended to guide the growth Municipal reserve: the land designated as municipal reserve under Division 8 of the Municipal Government Act.